illoonego/linear-regression-from-scratch/README.md

 pytest tests/test_linear_regression.py -v
 ```

-### Continuous Integration (CI)
+### Continuous Integration & Delivery (CI/CD)
-This project uses GitHub Actions to automatically run tests, linting (ruff), formatting checks (black), and coverage reporting on every push and pull request.
-The workflow is defined in `.github/workflows/python-ci.yml` and tests against multiple Python versions.
+This project uses GitHub Actions for:
+- **CI:** Automatic tests, linting (ruff), formatting checks (black), and coverage reporting on every push and pull request.
+See `.github/workflows/python-ci.yml`.
+- **CD:** Automated publishing to PyPI on new version tags.
+See `.github/workflows/python-cd.yml`.

+**How releases work:**
+- When a new version tag (e.g., `v1.0.0`) is pushed, the CD workflow builds and publishes the package to PyPI using secure repository secrets.
+- See [DEVELOPMENT.md](DEVELOPMENT.md) for more on the release workflow.

 ### Code Quality
 ```bash